Oberon00/cpptutorial/proc/types-and-vars.rst

 * ``const`` can be prepended to a variable's type name or to ``auto`` to define a constant that cannot be changed.

+Your knowledge of C++ is now sufficient for developing programs that replace e.g. simple spreadsheet documents.

 ----

 .. rubric:: Footnotes